Johann Wilhelm Meigen: Last years

 Meigen then disposed of his library and the remainder of his collections.
-His books and fruit and plant collections were bought by the Verein für natürliche Wissenschaften und Gewerbe (Society for natural sciences and industry) in Aachen.
+His books, fruit, and plant collections were bought by the Verein für natürliche Wissenschaften und Gewerbe (Society for natural sciences and industry) in Aachen.
 All of his insects other than Diptera were bought by Arnold Foerster, along with a few manuscripts including colored drawings of Hymenoptera.

 In 1839, the Crown-Prince of Prussia awarded Meigen a pension of 200 thalers a year.

-On 3 May 1845 Meigen was presented with a doctor's diploma from the University of Bonn.
+On 3 May 1845, Meigen was presented with a doctor's diploma from the University of Bonn.

-Meigen died in Stolberg near Aachen (=Aix-la-Chapelle), on 11 July 1845 at the age of 81.
+Meigen died in Stolberg near Aachen (Aix-la-Chapelle), on 11 July 1845 at the age of 81.

-Achievements
+Legacy

-Meigen is universally recognized as the "father" of Dipterology.
-Aside from his beautifully executed drawings Meigen's great achievement was to employ combinations of morphological characters to work out his scientific classification.
-This was in contrast to his Swedish contemporary Carl Fredrik Fallén who had used mouthpart characters alone.
-Thus he had come to the same conclusion as Pierre André Latreille, Moses Harris and Louis Jurine though independently and an eclectic methodology was firmly established.
+Meigen is universally recognized as the "father" of dipterology.
+Aside from his accurate and detailed drawings, Meigen's key achievement was to employ combinations of morphological characters to work out his scientific classification.
+This was in contrast to his Swedish contemporary Carl Fredrik Fallén, who had used mouthpart characters alone.
+Thus he had come to the same conclusion as Pierre André Latreille, Moses Harris, and Louis Jurine, though independently, to establish a novel methodology.

 Meigen described a vast number of European Diptera (mostly valid) and his work laid the foundations of all later work on this important insect group.

 Flies described by Meigen (not complete)

 Meigen described over 3,000 taxa.
-Here is a list of a few well-known ones.
+Here is a list of a few well-known ones: